 This section of your Reputation Report alerts you to who has been looking you up online (based on visits to your BrandYourself profile).
 This will be a helpful tool during the employment screening process as you’ll likely be able to tell when hiring teams look you up online.

 Estimated Impact and where you stand

-Here our software shows you the amount of money that you are earning or losing annually based on your online reputation.
+Here our software shows you the amount of money that you are earning or losing annually based on your reputation.
 The technology also calculates how your personal brand stacks up in comparison to other people using BrandYourself’s platform.
 Both of these numbers should give you incentive to not only improve your personal brand for your upcoming employment screenings, but for meeting your professional and personal goals past landing a job too!

 Over time your Reputation Report’s findings will change as you actively take control of your personal brand and follow the recommended high-impact steps in your Action Plan.

 3. Build online properties that represent you accurately and professionally

 Hopefully you will have begun the process of building out your personal brand before applying to jobs and dealing with employment screeners.
 But if not, don’t worry.
 Now is the perfect time to start.
 Once you’ve cleaned up any red flags that you control, get started building sites and profiles that you want people to find.
 In order to ensure this, ideally you’ll start with 10-12 properties, but if that’s too overwhelming, at least start with the Big Four.

 This includes Facebook, Twitter, LinkedIn and Google plus… and don’t forget to add a personal website to the mix too!

 Follow best practices for both SEO (search engine optimization) and user experience when it comes to building these properties.
 If you already own some or all of these properties, make sure to review and improve them with the objective of representing yourself in an accurate and professional way.
 That doesn’t mean you have to get rid of your personality, but you do want to showcase all of your reinforcing positive factors whenever possible.